 Chapter 11 is difficult, and very few Chapter 11 Bankruptcies result in a confirmed plan, with even fewer succeeding.
 A business considering Chapter 11 must consider feasibility.
 Bankruptcy reorganizes debts, and if debt service is keeping you from succeeding, reorganization may work.
 If your business does not generate enough income to cover its ongoing expenses (like utilities, necessary rent, and payroll), it is unlikely that reorganization will help.
 Michael Faro and J. Christopher Crowder have both successfully obtained confirmation of reorganization plans in Chapter 11 Bankruptcies.
 If your business, homeowners’, or condominium association is struggling to keep up with debt payments, schedule an appointment to talk about creating a plan to get back on track.

-We provide services throughout Central Florida and the Space Coast including Melbourne, Titusville, Palm Bay, Merritt Island, Cocoa, Cocoa Beach, Satellite Beach, Cape Canaveral, Indian Harbour Beach, Rockledge, Eau Gallie and West Melbourne.
-Contact our office today to set up a free consultation with a bankruptcy relief attorney.
+We provide services throughout Brevard County and the Space Coast including Melbourne, Titusville, Palm Bay, Merritt Island, Cocoa, Cocoa Beach, Satellite Beach, Cape Canaveral, Indian Harbour Beach, Rockledge, Eau Gallie, Viera and West Melbourne.
+Contact our office today to set up a free consultation with a bankruptcy relief lawyer.

 We are a debt relief agency.
 We help people file for bankruptcy under the bankruptcy code.